jdm/who-roots-the-rooters/dump.md

 The DOM methods of `Window` (for example) are defined in a trait which is [implemented](https://github.com/servo/servo/blob/1c0e51015fc1a5ba0e189f114e35019af27d68ca/src/components/script/dom/window.rs#L123) for `JSRef<Window>`.
-This ensures that `self` is rooted for the duration of the method call, which would not be guaranteed if we implemented the methods
+This ensures that the `self` pointer is rooted for the duration of the method call, which would not be guaranteed if we implemented the methods